AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

     end Main;

-In the above example, the whole code can rely on :file:`drivers.ads`, instead of relying on the specific driver. :ada:`Driver` is here an alias to :ada:`Driver_1`.
+In the above example, the whole code can rely on :file:`drivers.ads`, instead of relying on the specific driver.
+Here, :ada:`Driver`  is an alias to :ada:`Driver_1`.
 In order to switch to :ada:`Driver_2`, the project only has to replace that one :file:`drivers.ads` file.